machinateur/android-chrome-tab-transfer/README.md

 > Blink-based browsers.

 It exposes endpoints to retrieve all currently open tabs and also one to open a new tab.
-The former is used to download tab information, while the latter one can be used by the generated `sh` script to reopen the tabs on your new device.
+The former is used to download tab information, while the latter one can be used by the generated `sh` script to reopen the tabs on another device.

 ## License